MeasureTheFuture/mothership/data_download.md

  ```

 * **ScoutId** Is used to match the health with the source scout.
 The corresponding scout in scouts.json will have the same **Id**.
 * **CPU** The five minute load average for the scout at that point in time.
 In this particular example 5.09 means that on average 4.09 processes were waiting on the CPU.
+A value of 0 would mean that the system was completely idle.
 * **Memory** The percentage of the TotalMemory currently being used on the scout system.
 * **TotalMemory** The total memory available on the scout in bytes.
 * **Storage** The percentage of the total available storage being used on the scout system.